salabs/TestArchiver/test_archiver/schemas/README.md

 -   `fingerprint` Fingerprint of the result, hash calculated from the combination of item name and subfingerprints

+-   `execution_path` Execution path of the result i.e. where in the execution tree of the test run the item was executed.
+E.g. `s1-s2-t3` means the third test in the second subsuite of the top suite.

 -   `start_time` timestamp

 -   `elapsed` total time of the item execution (milliseconds)